-The A7R features a full frame sensor with a whopping 36.4 million-pixels, but it has had the anti-aliasing filter removed.
-For, you see, the R in the A7R's name stands for resolution, so the emphasis here is on getting the highest possible picture quality.
+The A7R features a whopping 36.4 million-pixel full-frame sensor, but it has had the anti-aliasing filter removed.
+The R in the A7R's name stands for resolution, so the emphasis here is on getting the highest possible picture quality.
 Removing the AA filter can lead to an increase in moire patterning, but it also means that the highest amount of detail possible is resolved.

 Alongside the sensor, Sony has introduced a new processing engine.
 The Bionz X processor promises speeds that are up to three times faster than its predecessor, and facilitates a host of features including full HD video recording and a quick autofocus algorithm.

-On the back of the camera is a 3-inch tilting screen which is joined by a half inch size EVF.
-The camera is also equipped with Wi-Fi and NFC technology for instant social media sharing and remote controlling the camera from a smartphone or tablet.
+On the back of the camera is a three-inch tilting screen which is joined by a half-inch size EVF.
+The camera is also equipped with Wi-Fi and NFC for instant social media sharing and remote controlling the camera from a smartphone or tablet.

 Even though the A7R uses the E-mount as found on NEX cameras, current lenses aren't designed for full-frame cameras and as such if you use them, images can be cropped to APS-C size automatically (or will feature vignetting if you switch the auto cropping off).
 Sony has announced five new full-frame lenses to go alongside the A7 and the A7R, but only two are available from launch (the 28-70mm f/3.5-5.6 and 35mm f/1.8 lens).